department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 A team has filed a request for a component or pattern but it has not yet been reviewed by the Design System Team or Design System Council.

-* May link to supporting research, a Sketch (or other tool) mock-up, or a functional instance on va.gov.
+* May link to supporting research, a Sketch (or other tool) mock-up, or a functional instance on VA.gov.

 <h3 id="candidate">Use with caution: Candidate</h3>